deenaahmed/Django-project/README.md

 pip install setuptools
 ```

-here is the final step to be able to run the projcet
+Here is the final step to be able to run the project

 ```
 sudo pip install django-jet